lethys95/llm-rag-zmq-pipe/docs/ORCHESTRATOR.md

 ---

+## Criticality and Proportional Activation

+The companion is a friend first.
+Most interactions are casual — a cat picture, a quick check-in, a light observation.
+The psychology machinery exists for when it is needed, not as a constant overhead applied to every message.

+The criticality dial runs from "send something light and connective" to "full advisory chain, this person needs careful support."
+The same system handles both ends.
+Knowing when NOT to deploy complexity is itself a form of intelligence.
+"Hi.
+What's up?" can be the correct output of a full advisory chain.

+The coordinator is responsible for reading the turn and activating accordingly.
+After `NeedsAnalysisNode` returns urgency=0.05 with no primary needs, the coordinator should skip ResponseStrategyNode, MemoryEvaluationNode, and the advisor chain — not because they are disabled, but because they add nothing.
+The node descriptions and `min_criticality` field on each node communicate when they are warranted.

+---

+## Crisis Response Is a Gradient, Not a Mode Switch

+Current AI chatbots implement a binary: detect distress → drop warmth → output a hotline link.
+This has the opposite of the intended effect.
+When the companion becomes cold and clinical at the moment the user is most vulnerable, the user learns not to be honest with it.

+There is no "crisis mode."
+There is a single continuous dial.
+At the high end, the companion responds with more presence, slower pace, more directness — but the character never disappears.
+The friend doesn't become a pamphlet.
+Warmth is not a feature that gets suspended when things get serious.
+Only intensity changes.

+The crisis node (not yet built) is the high end of that dial, not a separate mode.

+---

+## The Event Model and Session Continuity

+### session_id Is Removed

+`session_id` was removed from the data model.
+The concept does not hold.
+The companion's relationship with the user is a single continuous stream from first interaction onward.
+There is no meaningful session boundary.

+The concept breaks entirely once external event sources exist — a Reddit post arriving at 3am has no session to belong to.
+A companion-initiated check-in has no session.
+Idle-time reflection has no session.

+What `session_id` was trying to do, and what replaced it:
+- **Group turns for reflection** → replaced by timestamp comparison ("events since last reflection ran")
+- **Within-conversation continuity** → replaced by recency weighting and elapsed time since last interaction
+- **Strategy inertia** → handled by observations in character_state (not yet built)

+### Elapsed Time Since Last Interaction Is a First-Class Signal

+Two hours vs three days vs a week carry meaningfully different implications for re-engagement.
+The companion approaching a user who went quiet for a week is a different situation from continuing a conversation from an hour ago.
+This is a continuous variable injected into the broker as `idle_time_minutes`, not a binary "new session" flag.

+---

+## Observations as Language, Not Counters

+Session state is a collection of natural language observations written by advisors and classifiers.
+There are no `deflection_count` fields, no `turns_on_current_strategy` counters, no numeric tallies of social dynamics.

+Rigid counters are the wrong abstraction.
+"User deflected when companion raised social connection — three short responses then topic change" is more useful to a language model than `deflection_count: 2`.
+The context that makes an observation meaningful is exactly what a counter throws away.

+### Capturing vs Interpreting

+During interactions, advisors only **capture observations** — they write what they noticed in plain language.
+They do not interpret.
+The interpretation — what it means, what worked, what didn't — happens during the background reflection run (detox), not in the moment.

+This mirrors how a therapist observes during a session and reflects in supervision afterwards.
+Attempting to interpret in real time produces premature conclusions on insufficient data.
+Let the interaction happen.
+Let observations accumulate.
+Interpret from a distance.

+Observations are stored in the `character_state` Qdrant collection with:
+- Provenance: which advisor, timestamp, event context
+- Content: natural language
+- No `session_id` — just timestamp

+### Effectiveness Knowledge Emerges from Reflection

+"What worked, what didn't" is **not** recorded at interaction time.
+It is inferred by the reflection process reading accumulated observations across multiple interactions and noticing patterns.
+"On three occasions across multiple interactions, cognitive reframing of self-criticism has been met with withdrawal.
+This user appears to need a longer validation phase."
+This becomes a calibration note with high `chrono_relevance`, retrieved at future interaction start.

+Recording effectiveness inline produces noise.
+The signal only becomes visible across time.

+---

 ## Session State (Not Yet Implemented)

 The coordinator currently has no concept of session continuity.
 Each turn it starts with a fresh broker and no memory of what happened in previous turns of the same conversation.